Iken-O/Pribambase-Part2/README.md

 - `blender/pribambase/` contains the Blender extension package.
 - `aseprite-extension/` contains the separately installed Aseprite extension package and install notes.
-- `tasks.py` is a legacy build script from the previous layout and is not yet the source of truth for the new packaging flow.

 ## Current State